 Earlier this year, a study in the Swiss Medical Weekly explored the spatial patterns of Swiss mortality rates between 2008 and 2012.
 The study looked at the most common causes of death and produced a number of maps.
+The Tages Anzeiger’s story on the study (in German) focused on only two of them—diabetes and liver disease—that produced the most dramatic regional variations: basically, people in German-speaking regions are more likely to die of diabetes, and people in French-speaking regions are more likely to die of liver disease.
+The newspaper’s interactive maps are nicer, too:

 Over all, the gains are substantial: a seven-percentage-point drop in the uninsured rate for adults.
 But there remain troublesome regional patterns.
 Many people in the South and the Southwest still don’t have a reliable way to pay for health care, according to the new, detailed numbers from a pair of groups closely tracking enrollment efforts.
 Those patterns aren’t an accident.
 As our maps show, many of the places with high uninsured rates had poor coverage before the Affordable Care Act passed.
 They tend to be states with widespread poverty and limited social safety nets.
 Look at Mississippi and Texas, for example.